Axiom Geomatics logo

 Step 2: Submit Your Application

-You can apply for a deck permit in Calgary through the following departments:
+There are two ways to apply for a deck permit in the City of Calgary:

 Step 3: Permit Review and Approval

-Once you have submitted these documents, the city will review your application to ensure compliance with Calgary deck permit regulations.
-Processing times can range from a few days to several weeks - depending on workload and whether revisions are needed - although, in most cases, you will hear back within a week or two.
+Once you have submitted these documents, the City will review your application to ensure compliance with its deck bylaws and safety codes.
+Depending on workload and whether revisions are needed the processing times can vary widely.
+In most cases the City responds within a couple of weeks.

 Step 4: Inspections